10 Tips For Your Bali TripHat

 Shot Glass Of Arak

 You can see the appeal in drinking arak, the fiery Balinese spirit: it’s cheap, it’s potent, and it makes you feel like you’re having a cultural experience just by trying it.
 But beware.
 Some of the arak sold in Bali has been mixed by unscrupulous vendors with methylated spirits, or other dodgy ingredients, to make it last a little longer.
+You’ll see arak for sale at local markets, bars, restaurants and you may even be left a bottle of it at your Airbnb.
 If you’re going to try arak, make sure it comes from a trusted source, or buy whole sealed bottles.
+If you’re buying shots of arak from a bar keep an eye on the bottle it's coming from and make sure it’s a recognisable brand.

 10. Smile